magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force3.md

 Imagine visualizing the invisible forces at play in the magnetic interactions between objects—this is what we achieve using Magpylib.

 ### But what is force and torque exactly on the topic of magnetization?
+#### FORCE
-**Force:** In the context of magnetic interactions, the force is a vector quantity that represents the push or pull experienced by a magnetic object due to the presence of another magnetic object.
+In the context of magnetic interactions, the force is a vector quantity that represents the push or pull experienced by a magnetic object due to the presence of another magnetic object.
 This force can cause the object to move if it is free to do so.
 The force vector has both a magnitude (how strong the force is) and a direction (the direction in which the force acts).

 #### Calculation

 The force 𝐹 on a magnetic dipole 𝑚 in a magnetic field 𝐵 is given by:

-                         𝐹 = ∇(𝑚*𝐵)
+$$𝐹 = ∇(𝑚*𝐵)$$

 where
 𝑚 is the magnetic moment of the target object.
 This force is calculated by taking the gradient of the dot product of the magnetic moment and the magnetic field.